 - 1. Select Authentication > Endpoint Security > Host Checker. - 2.
 Create a new policy, or click an existing policy in the Policies section of the page. - 3.
-Under Rule Settings, select Custom: Machine certificate and then click Add. - 4.
-Enter a name for the machine certificate rule.
+Under Rule Settings, select Custom: Machine certificate and then click Add. - Enter a name for the machine certificate rule.

-Figure 205: Machine Certificate Rule
+Figure 207: Machine Certificate Rule

-- 5. Under Criteria, Select Issuer Certificate list, select the certificate that you want to retrieve from the user's machine and validate.
-Or, select Any Certificate to skip the issuer check and only validate the machine certificate based on the optional criteria that you specify below. - 6.
-From the Optional fields (Certificate field and Expected value), specify any additional criteria that Host Checker should use when verifying the machine certificate.
+- Under Criteria, Select Issuer Certificate list, select the certificate that you want to retrieve from the user's machine and validate.
+Or, select Any Certificate to skip the issuer check and only validate the machine certificate based on the optional criteria that you specify below. - From the Optional fields (Certificate field and Expected value), specify any additional criteria that Host Checker should use when verifying the machine certificate.

-Note: If more than one certificate is installed on the client machine that matches the specified criteria, The Host Checker client passes the first certificate it finds to PPS for validation.
+- If more than one certificate is installed on the client machine that matches the specified criteria, The Host Checker client passes the first certificate it finds to PPS for validation. - Admin must perform some additional configurations on the Client machine for installing machine certificate on MAC OS due to some restrictions from Apple.
+For more information, see KB44148. - Click Save Changes.